‘Days Of Our Lives’ July 2: Will Comes To Sonny’s Rescue, Mission DNA Underway, Stefan’s Suspicious [Recap]

-Today’s July 2 episode of Days of Our Lives begins with Chad and Abby sitting down and talking over breakfast.
+Today’s July 2 episode of Days of our Lives begins with Chad and Abby sitting down and talking over breakfast.
 Abby is lost in thought about the results of her pregnancy test.
 When Chad walks away to take a phone call, she calls Gabi to see if she was able to get Stefan’s DNA for the paternity test.
-Days viewers are aware that Abby could be pregnant with either Chad or his brother Stefan’s, child.
+Days viewers are aware that Abby could be pregnant with either Chad or his brother Stefan’s child.
 Gabi is at the mansion now and will work on getting a DNA sample while she is there.

 Abby begins to get nervous about her friend being in Stefan’s presence so she states that she could just take Chad’s sample to the lab instead.
 Gabi points out that the DNA of the two men is going to be close since they are brothers.
 The lab needs both samples.
 Abby takes the fork that Chad was using at breakfast and places it in her purse.